 Whether you’re worried you might have skin cancer or are just seeking advice on prevention strategies, it’s hard to know who is best to speak to.
 Do you go to the Skin Cancer Clinic or GP?
 The Skin Specialist or Dermatologist?

-Let us break down the differences between each of these specialists for you so that you can make an informed decision about your health and get the professional advice you need.
+Let us break down the differences between these specialists so that you can make an informed decision about your health and get the professional advice you need.

 What is the difference between a Dermatologist and a Skin Specialist?

-If you’re weighing up a Dermatologist vs a Skin Specialist, the good news is – there’s no difference between the two.
-Dermatologist is the official term for a medical professional specialising in skin and Skin Specialist is just another term for this.
-Be careful however not to get confused with “Skin Care Specialists” which refers to those who provide beauty treatments to the skin hair and nails. (ii)
+If you’re weighing up a Dermatologist vs a Skin Specialist, the good news is - there’s no difference between the two.
+A dermatologist is the official term for a medical professional specialising in skin, and Skin Specialist is just another term for this.
+Be careful, however, not to get confused with “Skin Care Specialists”, which refers to those who provide beauty treatments to the skin, hair and nails. (ii)

-A GP by its very definition is a General Practitioner and will most likely be your first point of contact in most matters of personal health.
-As Australia has one of the highest rates of skin cancer in the world (iii), our GPs are generally well-versed in skin cancer detection.
-Many GPs will happily treat you for some skin cancers themselves, whilst others will refer you to a specialist or a Skin Cancer Clinic.
+A GP, by its very definition, is a General Practitioner and will most likely be your first point of contact in most personal health matters.
+Australia has one of the highest rates of skin cancer in the world (iii), so our GPs are generally well-versed in skin cancer detection.
+Many GPs will happily treat you for some skin cancers, while others will refer you to a specialist or a Skin Cancer Clinic.

 Skin Cancer Clinics specialise in skin cancer and only skin cancer.
-Doctors in some Skin Cancer Clinics may well be GPs by training and therefore will have the exact same qualifications as your GP.
-The difference however is that they perform skin checks and treat skin cancer day in day out, whereas a GP does not. (iv)
+Doctors in some Skin Cancer Clinics may be GPs by training and, therefore, will have the same qualifications as your GP.
+The difference, however, is that they perform skin checks and treat skin cancer daily, whereas a GP does not. (iv)

 Who Should I See About My Skin Cancer?

-A GP is a General Practitioner, and whilst they will have plenty of knowledge and experience in dealing with Skin Cancer (especially in Australia), they treat a variety of different illnesses and ailments.
+A GP is a General Practitioner, and whilst they will have plenty of knowledge and experience in dealing with Skin Cancer (especially in Australia), they treat various illnesses and ailments.

-A Dermatologist or a Skin Specialist will also have plenty of experience dealing with skin cancer but again, their work will span a number of diseases and issues relating to skin.
+A Dermatologist or a Skin Specialist will also have plenty of experience dealing with skin cancer, but again, their work will span many diseases and issues relating to the skin.
 Although they specialise in skin, skin cancer is not their only focus.

-Skin Cancer Clinics on the other hand deal with skin cancer day in day out.
-Diagnosing, treating and advising on prevention methods regarding skin cancer is all they do and they will therefore be up to date with the latest information, technology and best practice in the industry.
+On the other hand, Skin Cancer Clinics deal with skin cancer day in and day out.
+Diagnosing, treating and advising on prevention methods regarding skin cancer is all they do.
+They will therefore be up to date with the latest information, technology and best practice in the industry.